Developer Guide

 When reading Json file we also check whether the values saved are valid before converting it back to a Task object.
 This is to prevent creating a Task object with illegal values such as an empty name or name like “ “.
 We also check for such illegal values when creating a task through commands.
 However, they do not prevent creations of task with illegal values that is done by editing Json data file.
 Thus, the checks when creating Task from Json data file is necessary.

-object which is then saved in Json format in hard disk.
-Each JsonAdaptedTask
+Upon execution of each Command, we convert each Task object in TaskList to JsonAdaptedTask object which is then saved in Json format in hard disk.
+Each JsonAdaptedTask object contains the details of the task.

 An overview of this process is shown below in the form of an activity diagram.